MileHacker Logo

 A well-stocked personal first-aid kit is needed.

-Include a variety of bandages, antiseptic wipes, pain relievers (Ibuprofen, Acetaminophen), allergy medication (Antihistamines), hydrocortisone cream for rashes, and moleskin for blisters.
+Include a variety of bandages, antibacterial wipes, pain relievers (Ibuprofen, Acetaminophen), allergy medication (Antihistamines), hydrocortisone cream for rashes, and moleskin for blisters.
 A pre-assembled kit like Adventure Medical Kits Ultralight/Watertight .7 First Aid Kit is helpful.

 Always prioritize safety in Big Sur's wild environment.